Documenting the development of ridden work

 First ridden solo hack from the yard

-I'm also getting her out and about a little as she is very 'hefted' to the farm mentally, and seems to have thresholds where she finds it hard to leave a certain perimeter from home.
+3 months in from her birthday, I'm getting her out and about a little as she is very 'hefted' to the farm mentally, and seems to have thresholds where she finds it hard to leave a certain perimeter from home.
 Once she is through that with a little encouragement or a lead off another horse, she is fine again, but I want her to feel confident leaving and being away from home, so we're starting to do short trips out locally which will build her experience in travelling (see Training for travel).